 Office: Humanities 303

 Sara Scalenghe a historian of the social and cultural history of the early modern and modern Middle East, with a focus on the Arab world.
 She graduated from the School of Oriental and African Studies, University of London, with a B.A. in Arabic and Persian, and then went on to pursue an M.A. in Arab Studies and a Ph.D. in Middle Eastern and North African History from Georgetown University.
 Before returning to the East Coast and joining the Department of History at Loyola University Maryland in 2009, she held a Qatar Post-Doctoral Fellow at the Center for Contemporary Arab Studies, Georgetown University, followed by two years as an Assistant Professor of History and Near Eastern Languages and Cultures at Indiana University, Bloomington.
 Prof. Scalenghe has received numerous grants to support her research, including fellowships from the Social Science Research Council, the Fulbright-Hays program, the Woodrow Wilson National Fellowship Foundation, and the American Historical Association.
-Her first book, Disability in the Ottoman Arab World, 1500-1800 (New York: Cambridge University Press, 2014), was awarded an Honorable Mention for the 2015 British-Kuwait Friendship Society Book Prize in Middle Eastern Studies (administered by the University of Cambridge).
+Her first book, Disability in the Ottoman Arab World, 1500-1800 (New York: Cambridge University Press, 2014.
+Paperback, 2016), was awarded an Honorable Mention for the 2015 British-Kuwait Friendship Society Book Prize in Middle Eastern Studies.
 It examines blindness, deafness, madness, and intersex in early modern Egypt and Greater Syria.
-Reviews of Disability in the Ottoman Arab World can be read here.
-She is currently working on a book on disability in the Arab world in the nineteenth and early twentieth centuries.
-Prof. Scalenghe serves on the Editorial Review Board of Disability Studies Quarterly and on the Board of Directors of the Disability History Association.
+Recent reviews of Disability in the Ottoman Arab World can be read here.
+She is currently writing a book on disability in the Arab world in the nineteenth and twentieth centuries.
+Prof. Scalenghe serves on the Editorial Review Board of Disability Studies Quarterly.
 She is a core faculty member in the Global Studies program at Loyola, and in 2015 she received a Dean's Achievement Award.

 Areas of Specialization